Apply for BAföG to attend school

 - Go to the BAföG Digital website and create a BundID user account.

-- Attach the necessary supporting documents.
+- Include the necessary supporting documents.

 What else should I know?